-14.01 New Resident Orientation
+A. New Resident Orientation

-Upon advance request of no less than thirty (30) calendar days, or within 14 calendar days from the date the Union is provided the orientation schedule, whichever is later, up to three (3) union members shall be granted release time to attend the GME new resident orientation in accordance with Article 6.
+Upon advance request of no less than thirty (30) calendar days, or within 14 calendar days from the date the union is provided the orientation schedule, whichever is later, up to three (3) union members shall be granted release time to attend the GME new resident orientation.

-14.02 CIR National Convention
+B. CIR National Convention